wbarnha/construct/docs/meta.rst

 Using ``this`` expression
 ============================

-Certain classes take a number of elements, or something similar, and allow a callable to be provided instead.
-This callable is called at parsing and building, and is provided the current context object.
-Context is always a ``Container``, not a ``dict``, so it supports attribute as well as key access.
+Certain classes take a number of parameters and allow a callable to be provided instead of constants.
+This callable is called at parsing and building, and is provided the current context dictionary.
+Context is always a ``Container``, not a ``dict``, so it supports attribute access as well as key access.
 Amazingly, this can get even more fancy.
 Tomer Filiba provided an even better syntax.
 The ``this`` singleton object can be used to build a lambda expression.
 All four examples below are equivalent, but first is recommended:

 >>> this._.field
 >>> lambda this: this._.field